awsdocs/aws-app-mesh-user-guide/doc_source/data-protection.md

 ### Encryption at Rest<a name="encryption-at-rest"></a>

-All of the data and configuration that you create is encrypted at rest\.
+All of the data and configurations that you create are encrypted at rest\.

 ### Encryption in Transit<a name="encryption-in-transit"></a>